eHtmlu/advanced-settings/readme.txt

 Advanced Settings 3 has been independently reviewed for security vulnerabilities via Patchstack.
 [→ details in FAQ](https://wordpress.org/plugins/advanced-settings#how%20is%20the%20security%20of%20the%20plugin%20ensured%3F)

-**✳️ INFO ABOUT BAD REVIEWS**
+**✳️ INFO ABOUT THE 2 BAD RATINGS**
-2 bad reviews occurred in 2017 because outdated PHP versions were used, but can't happen again.
+2 bad ratings occurred in 2017 because outdated PHP versions were used, but can't happen again.
 [→ details in FAQ](https://wordpress.org/plugins/advanced-settings#what%20caused%20the%20two%20bad%20ratings%3F)

 --